 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Tell your doctor or health care professional if the pain lasts more than 10 days (5 days for children), if it gets worse, or if there is a new or different kind of pain.
-Also, check with your doctor if a fever lasts for more than 3 days.
+Tell your care team if the pain lasts more than 10 days (5 days for children), if it gets worse, or if there is a new or different kind of pain.
+Also, check with your care team if a fever lasts for more than 3 days.

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Store at room temperature between 20 and 25 degrees C (68 to 77 degrees F).
-Keep this medicine in the original container.
-Throw away any unused medicine after the expiration date.
+Keep this medication in the original container.
+Throw away any unused medication after the expiration date.